latrodektus/UFC-Beard-Data/readme.md

     ##
     ## Number of iterations: 11

-TKO's and KO's but now lumping the "other facial hair" in with clean shaven.
+### Model 4: TKO's and KO's but now lumping the "other facial hair" in with clean shaven:

 ``` r
 w1$facehair[w1$facehair==2]<-1